CalebKiK/phase3-week2-code-challenge/README.md

-This code challenge 02 for phase 3 belongs to Caleb Karimi.
+This phase 3 code challenge 02 belongs to Caleb Karimi.

 The guide on how to build various parts of the program if as below:

+# Installation
+1. To set up the virtual environment using pipenv, run 'pipenv install' on the terminal then run 'pipenv shell'

+2. To install dependencies e.g we would like to use pytest tp run the test, type 'pipenv install pytest' and hit 'Enter'

 # Scenario: